What Are Local Citations?

 These citations are read by Google and other search engines, and they’ll help make sure your customers can find you virtually anywhere on the Internet.

 Best practice #4: Use social media citations

 Every major social network gives you the chance to open a business account and list your NAP information.
-It's free, and it gives you a presence on some of the most-used websites in the world.
+It’s free, and it gives you a presence on some most-used websites in the world.

 You can market on all of them as well.
 That gives you another local citation for every social network, and the opportunity to reach your audience through multiple channels.

 With all that done, you can potentially double or triple the number of local citations you have by just spending an hour or so on social media.

 And, most importantly, it won’t cost you a dime!

 Best practice #5: Create a contact page

 Every website needs a contact page.